Origin Private File System (OPFS) Database with the RxDB OPFS-RxStorage

 await accessHandle.close();

-Are more detailed description of the OPFS API can be found on mdn here.
+A more detailed description of the OPFS API can be found on MDN.

 OPFS performance